 Are drag curls a good exercise for the biceps peak?

 Drag curls preferentially target the long head of the biceps brachii, which is the muscle responsible for the biceps peak.
-Research shows exercises placing the shoulder in extension (drag curls, incline curls, Bayesian cable curls) increase long head activation because they lengthen the muscle across both joints it crosses.
+Exercises placing the shoulder in extension (drag curls, incline curls, Bayesian cable curls) increase long head activation because they lengthen the muscle across both joints it crosses.
 For peak development, drag curls are one of the most effective isolation tools available.